jimbobbennett/AgroHack/Steps/CreateTheAppInIoTCentral.md

 # Create the application using Azure IoT Central

+In the [previous step](./SetUpTheEnvironmentMonitor.md) you assembled the hardware, and set up the Pi.
+In this step, you will create the app in Azure IoT Central.

+## Create your first Azure IoT Central app

 [Azure IoT Central](https://azure.microsoft.com/services/iot-central/?WT.mc_id=agrohack-github-jabenn) is an IoT Software-as-a-service (SaaS) platform.
 This allows you to define an service that can interact with IoT devices, sending data both ways from device to cloud, and cloud to device.
 You can define the capabilities of each device, and create dashboards to show data.

-## Create your first IoT Central app

-To create your app, you can either create it manually from scratch to learn about how to build IoT Central apps, or create it from a pre-defined template if you want to save time and already know how to use IoT Central.
+To create your app, you can either create it manually from scratch to learn about how to build Azure IoT Central apps, or create it from a pre-defined template if you want to save time and already know how to use Azure IoT Central.

 ### Create the app from a template

-1. Follow this link to create a new IoT Central app pre-configured for this workshop:
+1. Follow this link to create a new Azure IoT Central app pre-configured for this workshop:

    [apps.azureiotcentral.com/build/new/59a05afb-9cd6-4d41-8554-7389f5277ec8](https://apps.azureiotcentral.com/build/new/59a05afb-9cd6-4d41-8554-7389f5277ec8)